pooltogether/pooltogether-api-monorepo/workers/exchange-rates-updater/README.md

 # `Pooltogether API - Exchange Rates Updater`

 This repo contains a Cloudflare Worker that is triggered by a cron job to keep the data in a Cloudflare KV store up to date.
+The worker also exposes `/update` which allows a manual trigger of the update.

 This worker fetches data from CoinGecko.